NYPD Radio Encryption: $390 Million to Hide Police Communications

 "They claim this is about public safety, but transparency is absolutely essential to public safety and law enforcement."

-- Documented racist remarks by officers over the airwaves
+- Captured racist remarks by officers over the airwaves

 - Exposed real-time coordination of crowd control tactics

-- Allowed journalists to independently verify police claims
+- Gave journalists independent verification of police claims

-Organizations like the National Press Photographers Association and NYCLU are fighting for public access.
+The National Press Photographers Association and the NYCLU are actively fighting for restored public access.

 Sources